ThatGuyJamal/js-text-editor/README.md

 > Add more comments on files > > >

-> Add more css styling
+> Add more css styling and mobile support

 > add more functions and coloring to consoleLog